 Ghada Amer and Reza Farkhondeh

-Ghada Amer was born in Cairo, Egypt in 1963.
-In 1974, the artist moved with her family to France where she received a BFA and an MFA from the Villa Arson in Nice.
+In 1974, Ghada Amer (born 1963) moved with her family from Egypt to France where she received a BFA and an MFA from the Villa Arson in Nice.
 Amer also studied at the School of the Museum of Fine Arts in Boston, MA and the Institut des Hautes Etudes en Arts Plastiques, in Paris.
 The artist has been granted numerous solo exhibitions including a recent retrospective at the Brooklyn Museum in 2008.

-Reza Farkhondeh was born in Iran and received a BA from the University of Tehran in 1980.
+Reza Farkhondeh (born 1963) lived in Iran and received a BA from the University of Tehran in 1980.
 He subsequently received a BFA in Painting at the Beaux-Arts de Dijon, an MFA from the Villa Arson in Nice in 1991 and also studied at the Institute des Hautes Etudes en Arts Plastiques, in Paris.

 Together they create multi-layered mixed media prints.
 The two collaborated for their first series of drawings and prints in 2005.
 They chose RFGA—their initials combined—as an artistic moniker, and embarked on an eighteen year collaboration.

 - Amer and Farkhondeh often reference lowbrow culture in their collaborative work, as in the comic book-themed piece For Wonder Women.
 Santa Fe artist Diego Romero also references the legendary superhero in an adulatory portrait of his wife.
 View his work.

 - Another notorious creative duo in the collection is Christo and Jeanne-Claude.
 Check out a series of books about some of their most famous projects.
 View their work.